-New standards, modifications and effective interpretations for periods beginning on or after 1 January 2019.
+New standards, modifications and effective interpretations for periods beginning on or after 1 January 2020.

-IFRS 16 "Leases"
+IFRS 3 "Business combination"

-The Company initially applied IFRS 16 leases Standard from 1 January 2019.
-A number of other new standards are also effective from 1 January 2019 but these do not have a material effect on the Company's financial statements.
+The Company has initially adopted Definition of a Business (Amendments to IFRS 3) from 1 January 2020.
+A number of other new standards are also effective from 1 January 2020, but they do not have a material effect on the Company's financial statements.